lvaudor/glitter/README.md

 use of Linked Open Data (Wikidata in particular) easier for those who do not know SPARQL.

-With glitter. compared to writing SPARQL queries by hand, your code should be easier to write, and easier to read by your peers who do not know SPARQL.
+With glitter, compared to writing SPARQL queries by hand, your code should be easier to write, and easier to read by your peers who do not know SPARQL.
+The glitter package supports a “DSL” (domain-specific language) with function names closer to the tidyverse (dplyr, stringr) and base R than SPARQL.

 For instance, to find a corpus of 5 articles with a title in English and “wikidata” in that title, instead of writing SPARQL by hand you can run: